guinea-pigg/Pagination_in_API_Documentation/chapters/Implementing_Pagination_in_API_Documentation.md

 This request would retrieve the first page of users with a limit of 10 users per page.

 <a id="Pagination-Examples"></a>
-## Pagination Examples in Common Programming Languages:
+## Programming Languages in which the Pagination is Implemented:

 Pagination can be implemented in API documentation in several ways:
 - Python (using requests library)